alisi1989/Polaris/README.md

 ## Running Polaris with GRCh37

-Once users have edited the genetic map file (e.g., edited_plinkmaphg19.txt) and the two-column ancestral allele file for GRCh37, they can run Polaris (Panderas) on the phased vcf just as they would for hg38, specifying the --genetic-map option with the edited map and the --ancestor option with the new ancestral allele file.
+Once users have edited the genetic map file (e.g., edited_plinkmaphg19.txt) and the two-column ancestral allele file for GRCh37, they can run Polaris (Panderas) on the phased vcf just as they would for hg38, specifying the --genetic-map flag with the edited map file as the argument and the --ancestor flag with the new ancestral allele file as the argument.
 This setup ensures that Polaris will correctly polarize alleles and interpolate genetic distances using the GRCh37 map file as reference.